 So many teams go off the rails because they do not know how to define and clarify teammate roles and responsibilities, or they simply do not take the time to make them clear.

 Certainly, it does not have to be that way.

 Clarifying teammate roles is a sure way to sustain high-performance teamwork.
-This four-question roles and responsibilities workshop is faster and better than creating a RACI Chart.
+The 4-question team-building workshop is FASTER and BETTER than creating a complicated RACI Chart.

 Once roles and responsibilities are clearly defined, just as preventive maintenance ensures your car runs properly, conducting a periodic team building workshop to re-clarify teammate roles and responsibilities will do the same for your team.